platehub/platehub.github.io/docs/templating-reference/filters.md

 Returns all posts that have the passed category as category.
 In this case `post.categories` returns an array, so the `contains` operator must be used.

 You can also compare by date and time, which gets parsed automatically when the passed attribute name returns a date.
-The keys `now` or `today` are parsed as the current time.
+The words `now` or `today` are parsed as the current time.

 <p class='no-margin'>Input:</p>
 ```liquid